SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 ## 4.2 Access the Basic Token LED0_ON_OFF

-Let's moving on for how to access the defined token.
+Let's move on to accessing the defined token.
 Below are step-by-step instructions for adding code to store the LED status to Non-volatile data storage, and retrieve the data for restoring the LED status.

 ### 4.2.1 Write the Basic Token data